 Why Is Hoi An Famous?

-The graceful, riverside town of Hoi An is one of the most famous places in Vietnam.
-It was once a major trading port attracting merchants from all over the world who influenced the grand and varied architecture.
+The beautiful, yellow hued, riverside town of Hoi An is one of the most famous places to visit in Vietnam.
+Now a UNESCO heritage site, Hoi An was once a major trading port attracting merchants from all over the world who influenced the grand and varied architecture.

-Hoi An’s UNESCO listed old town features a cosmopolitan smattering of Japanese and Chinese temples, merchant and clan houses and historic warehouses
+The old town is known for it’s charming and distinctive historic yellow buildings with a cosmopolitan smattering of Japanese and Chinese temples, merchant and clan houses, historic warehouses and markets which you can explore.

 The Thu Bon River silted up in the late 19th century ending the illustrious trading days of Hoi An and left the historic town in a beguiling time warp which reversed the town’s fortunes with the advent of a tourism boom.

-You can spend all day meandering through Hoi An’s old town, taking in the historic architecture and popping into explore the many different historic temples, assembly halls, pagodas and historic merchant’s houses.
+The old town contains several different attractions including historic temples, pagodas, assembly halls, clan houses and merchant’s houses.
 There are also small museums giving an insight into the trades and multiculturalism that once shaped the town.

-Hoi An’s iconic Japanese covered bridge that dates back to 1593 and is guarded on one side by monkeys and the other side with dogs to symbolise the animals that represent the years of the bridge’s construction and completion.
+Hoi An’s most famous and iconic sight is the Japanese covered bridge, which dates back to 1593.
+It is guarded on one side by monkeys and the other side with dogs to symbolise the animals that represent the years of the bridge’s construction and completion.

-Rather than finding Hoi An delightful and being able to appreciate the historic atmosphere, I felt that the tourism boom is really damaging the authentic feel of Hoi An’s historic town.
+Rather than finding Hoi An delightful and being able to appreciate the historic atmosphere, I felt that the tourism boom is really damaging the authenticity of Hoi An’s historic town and that, especially at sunset, it was too crowded with tourists to enjoy.

-I understand that it must cost a lot to preserve and maintain the historic buildings, but tourists also deserve to have a pleasant experience that is also good value for money.
+I understand that it must cost a lot to preserve and maintain the historic buildings, and it’s undeniably beautiful, but sometimes Hoi An just feels like a tourist trap.

 So Is Hoi An Worth Visiting?